BCCDC-PHL/fluflo/README.md

 ## Introduction

-Nextflow pipeline for generation of phylogenetic trees to be visualized in Auspice.
+Nextflow pipeline for generation of phylogenetic trees to be visualized with Auspice.
-FLUFLO is written by JMC and adapted from a snakefile by Kimia Kamelian which generates phylogenetic trees that can be visualized in Auspice from [Nextstrain](https://docs.nextstrain.org/projects/auspice/en/stable/index.html)
+FLUFLO is written by JMC and adapted from a snakefile by Kimia Kamelian which generates phylogenies with the Augur bioinformatic toolkit (MAFFT, IQ-TREE, TimeTree..) that can be visualized in Auspice from [Nextstrain](https://docs.nextstrain.org/projects/auspice/en/stable/index.html)

-The original intent of the pipeline was for Influenza A sequences, with the flexibility afforded by Nextflow, to be applied to other pathogens, used with various executors (SGE vs. SLURM), and easily adjusted.
+The original intent of the pipeline was for Influenza A sequences, with the flexibility afforded by Nextflow to be applied to other pathogens, used with various workload managers (SGE vs. SLURM), and easily adjusted.

 ## Table of Contents